Deathcaller120-0/Apple-The-Game/README.md

 - If you want to see a Feature added, email me at: deathcaller120@gmail.com

 # News:
-- Creatd Wiki!
+- Created the Apple: The Game Wiki!
 The update logs have been moved to there.